A combination of connectivity and edge computing solves the integration of machine data in IIOT applications in an efficient and scalable way.

 The Softing portfolio currently includes the following product families for the industrial edge:

-Access to process and machine data in controls, basis for many typical IIoT applications (OEE, predictive maintenance, machine learning, etc.)
+Access to process and machine data in PLCs and CNC machines, basis for many typical IIoT applications (OEE, predictive maintenance, machine learning, etc.)

 Access to device data (sensors, actuators) for asset management and asset monitoring applications